MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/variable-manipulation.md

 # Variable manipulation and the % notation

 Variables are used within flows to store data for further processing.
 Every variable name must be enclosed by percentage signs (**%**).
 The percentage sign is used as a special character to denote variables.
 Any expression between percentage signs should be evaluated.

 ![Quote notation in a Change text case action's field.](../media/variable-manipulation/quote-notation.png)

-In some cases, the percentage sign should be used as a simple character, instead of denoting a calculation.
+Occasionally, the percentage sign should be used as a simple character, instead of denoting a calculation.
 In those cases, it should be escaped using the backslash (**\\**).

-**Power Desktop Automation** enables the creation of complex expressions containing hardcoded values, variable names, arithmetic operations, comparisons, logical operations and parentheses.
+**Power Desktop Automation** enables you to create complex expressions containing hardcoded values, variable names, arithmetic and logical operations, comparisons and parentheses.

 ![Complex expression in a Set variable action's field.](../media/variable-manipulation/expression.png)